How to Write a Short Story: 9 Easy Steps & Examples for Writers

 If you’re ready to take the plunge, publishing your story can be a great way to get exposure to your work.

 Several types of publications exist, such as online mediums, print media, and self-publishing.
+You can often find ideas for where to submit in writer’s Facebook groups and forums.

 You also must ensure your work is formatted correctly and ready for its audience.
 It might be a good idea to attend workshops or find helpful resources.